When it comes to positioning Motion Sensors it's critical to follow some do’s and don'ts to ensure maximum coverage as well as accurate operation.

 You should avoid heat sources such as air heaters and radiators as this will reduce the effectiveness of the sensor.
 If you’re planning on using a Motion Sensor in the conservatory then again consideration should be given to heat especially in the summer months.
 Avoid steam or moisture in rooms such as bathrooms.
 This will reduce the effectiveness of the sensor and could potentially lead to false alarms.

 Try to avoid obstacles in the direct line of sight of the sensor too.
-For example; tall furniture, low hanging light shades, doors that are propped open for an extended period of time.
+For example; tall furniture, low hanging light shades, doors that are propped open for an extended period of time or your staircase if you have pets.

 In the example below, the light shade directly in front of the sensor will limit the sensors field of vision.
 As such, please avoid this.